We want to Present your Play.

 St. John’s NL A1C 3V2

-Resource Centre For the Arts is committed to gender equity and inclusion and encourages submissions from Indigenous and diverse cultural communities and also welcomes submissions from artists of colour, deaf artists, disability-identified artists, as well as those who identify with the LGTBQ2+ community.
+Resource Centre For the Arts is committed to gender equity and inclusion and encourages submissions from Indigenous artists, artists of colour, deaf artists, disability-identified artists, as well as those who identify with the LGBTQ2+ community.